-I’m Gino Brancazio – Tech Nation’s Wales Entrepreneur Engagement Manager.
+I’m Gino Brancazio – Tech Nation’s Wales Scaleup Engagement Manager.
 We’re building a national network of ambitious entrepreneurs.
 If you’re a founder who requires support, feel free to book a meeting with me using this form.

 Opportunities and events